GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/09.481-490/06.While-the-Days-Are-Going-By/docs.md

 ---
+title: |
-title: 486.
-While the Days Are Going By
+    486. While the Days Are Going By - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 486.
+While the Days Are Going By.
+There are lonely hearts to cherish, While the days are going by; There are weary souls who perish, While the days are going by; If a smile we can renew, As our journey we pursue, O, the good we all may do, While the days are going by!
+    keywords:  |
-    keywords: Christ in Song, While the Days Are Going By, There are lonely hearts to cherish, Going by, going by
+        Christ in Song, adventhymnals, advent hymnals, While the Days Are Going By, There are lonely hearts to cherish.
+Going by, going by,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 486. WHILE THE DAYS ARE GOING BY
+####  Christ in Song,

 ```txt
 1.